List of conspiracy theories: Anti-Islamic

+Since the September 11 Attacks, many anti-Islamic conspiracy theories have emerged.
+Love Jihad, also called Romeo Jihad, refers to a conspiracy theory that Muslim men try to convert non-Muslim women to Islam by feigning love.
+The "Eurabia" theory alleges a Muslim plot to Islamize Europe and the West through mass immigration and high birth rates.
+US President Barack Obama was accused of being a secret Muslim.

 Bible and Jesus

 Bible conspiracy theories posit that significant parts of the New Testament are false, or have been omitted.
 Various groups both real (such as the Vatican) and fake (such as the Priory of Sion) are said to suppress relevant information concerning, for example, the dating of the Shroud of Turin.
 Much of this line of conspiracy theory has been stimulated by a debunked book titled The Holy Blood and the Holy Grail (1982), which claimed that Jesus and Mary Magdalene were lovers and that their offspring and descendants were secretly hidden in Europe following the death of Jesus, from whom the then-living French draughtsman Pierre Plantard claimed descent.
 Interest in this hoax saw a resurgence following the publication of Dan Brown's 2003 novel The Da Vinci Code.

-Islam
+The Gospel of Afranius, an atheistic Russian work published in 1995 with an English translation published in 2022, proposes politically motivated gaslighting as the origin of the foundational Christian belief in the resurrection of Jesus.

+Islamist

-"War against Islam" is a conspiracy theory in Islamist discourse which describes an alleged plot to either harm or annihilate the social system within Islam.
-The perpetrators of this conspiracy are alleged to be non-Muslims and "false Muslims", allegedly in collusion with political actors in the Western world.
-While this theory is often referred to in relation to modern social problems and changes, the Crusades are often presented as its starting point.
+"War against Islam" is a conspiracy theory in Islamist discourse that describes a plot to destroy Islamic society.
+The alleged plotters are non-Muslims and "false Muslims" in collusion with Western powers whose efforts are a continuation of the Medieval Crusades.